- HH the 14th Dalai Lama

 Istituto Lama Tzong Khapa is a Tibetan Buddhist centre located in the heart of Tuscany.
 We offer regular courses on Buddhism, meditation, and many other topics.
 The community consists of a sangha of Buddhist monks and nuns, an international body of lay students and visitors, and a group of staff and volunteers.

-The Italian Buddhist Union (UBI) was founded in Milan in 1985 by the Buddhist centers of all traditions present in Italy who felt the need to unite and cooperate, as had happened in other European countries.
-The U.B.I. began with the aim to meet the increasing demand of Italians interested in Buddhism gain knowledge of the teachings of the Buddha according to the various traditions, to develop the relationships between the various existing centers in Italy, to establish official relations with the Italian State through the signing of the Entente, as required by Article 8 of the Constitution, and to protect the rights of the practitioners, whether they are Italian citizens or Buddhists from Asian countries and residing in our country.
+The Italian Buddhist Union (UBI) was founded in Milan in 1985 by the Buddhist centres of all traditions present in Italy who felt the need to unite and cooperate, as had happened in other European countries.
+The U.B.I. began with the aim to meet the increasing demand of Italians interested in Buddhism gain knowledge of the teachings of the Buddha according to the various traditions, to develop the relationships between the various existing centres in Italy, to establish official relations with the Italian State through the signing of the Entente, as required by Article 8 of the Constitution, and to protect the rights of the practitioners, whether they are Italian citizens or Buddhists from Asian countries and residing in our country.

 Other FPMT centres in Europe:

-The FPMT European Regional Office serves all FPMT centres and study groups in the european region by organising teaching tours, holding regular regional meetings, by aiming to improve and maintain communication between the centres and by providing an information portal for all those wishing to learn more about Buddhism and Tibetan Buddhist centres in Europe.
+The FPMT European Regional Office serves all FPMT centres and study groups in the European region by organising teaching tours, holding regular regional meetings, by aiming to improve and maintain communication between the centres and by providing an information portal for all those wishing to learn more about Buddhism and Tibetan Buddhist centres in Europe.
 There are actually 55 FPMT centres and study groups in 17 countries in the region, including monasteries, city centres, country centres, retreat centres and publishing houses…

 European Buddhist Union is an international umbrella association of Buddhist organisations and national Buddhist unions in Europe.
 In 2008 the EBU obtained official participatory status with the Conference of International Non-Governmental Organisations at the Council of Europe.